1) Provide a brief plot line.

 As a teacher we must know and follow the guidelines when identifying and introducing a specialized educational program.

-students with special needs in Alberta schools?
+4. Who are the children who are considered to be students with special needs in Alberta schools?
 You may be surprised with how some of the statistics “cluster” around particular categories of exceptionalities.

 1) Learning Disability: A cognitive disability; a disorder of thinking and reasoning.